This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re visiting Vernon you’ll need somewhere to stay!
-Below are some of our personal best recommendations of hotels in the area to suit all budgets!
+Below are some of our personal best recommendations for hotels in the area to suit all budgets!

 Canadas Best Value Inn – If you want a central location then Canadas Best Value Inn is a good option.
 Their rooms are nice but a little outdated.
-Still, for under $100 a night including breakfast, it’s good value!
+Still, for not much over $100 CAD a night including breakfast, it’s good value!

 Fairfield Inn Suites – I would say this is the best value hotel in Vernon!
 It has a pool and a hot tub.
 It also includes breakfast and the reviews are awesome.
-At around $150 a night, this is the place I’d stay!
+At around $165 CAD a night, this is the place I’d stay!